 How does a website GDPR form look like?

 It should look like this.
 The form appears instantly when a new user enters your website and it shows, in detail, what data is going to be collected, the cookies you use and the third parties that also collect data (e.g. google analytics).
 This gives users the freedom to control what data the website collects about him/her.

 Also, all marketing inputs sent to your customers must also have a GDPR form like this one, so users can easily opt-in or opt-out.

 What is a DPO?

-DPO stands for Data Protection Officer, is an enterprise security role that is responsible for overseeing data protection strategy and implementation, to ensure compliance with the GDPR
+DPO stands for Data Protection Officer.
+It’s an enterprise security role that is responsible for overseeing data protection strategy and implementation, to ensure compliance with the GDPR.

 Do I need a DPO?

 Probably not.
-You only need a DPO (Data Protection Officer) if you are in one of these 3 scenarios:
+Your company will only need a DPO (Data Protection Officer) in one of these 3 scenarios:

-- The processing is carried by a public authority;
+- The data processing is carried by a public authority;

-- The core activities of the controller or processor consist of processing on a large scale of sensitive data or data relating to criminal convictions/ offenses.
+- The core activities of the controller or processor consist of processing sensitive data on a large scale or data relating to criminal convictions/ offenses.